Resources and Supports

 Business Safety Supplies Grant

-Small tourism businesses in Bruce County are encouraged to submit an application with ideas on how they could "re-imagine" or "re-tool" their tourism operations, offerings and/or products to respond, pivot and adapt to the short- and medium-term tourism landscape and opportunities.
+Small tourism businesses in Bruce County were encouraged to submit an application with ideas on how they could "re-imagine" or "re-tool" their tourism operations, offerings and/or products to respond, pivot, and adapt to the short- and medium-term tourism landscape and opportunities.

 RESOURCES FOR BUSINESS

 The Open in Bruce Map showcases the businesses that are open during the pandemic.